crystal-lang/crystal-book/docs/syntax_and_semantics/blocks_and_procs.md

 The above program prints "Hello!" twice, once for each `yield`.

 To define a method that receives a block, simply use `yield` inside it and the compiler will know.
-You can make this more evident by declaring a dummy block parameter, indicated as a last parameter prefixed with ampersand (`&`):
+You can make this more evident by declaring a dummy block parameter, indicated as a last parameter prefixed with ampersand (`&`).
+In the example above we did this, making the argument anonymous (writing just the `&`).
+But it can be given a name:

 ```crystal
 def twice(&block)